 Address: Church Rd, Bristol BS5 7AA

-Where to park: there is a free car park right next to the park.
+Where to park: you can stay for up to three hours in the free car park right next to the park.

-Just across Clifton Suspension Bridge, and along from Ashton Court Estate, is Leigh Woods, a 2km square National Trust protected area of woodland (that it is free to enter).
-There are several colour-coded pathways and mountain bike trails to choose from, plus a natural play trail for kids including hollow log tunnels, balance boards, carved wooden sofas, a woodland fort and a basket swing dotted around the woods to amuse your little woodland elf.
-Den building is also big here and you’ll see remnants of organised den construction events.
-You can download the Wild Woodland Adventure Trail with Franklin the Fox before you go for an extra bit of family fun.
-Don’t miss the two huge banks and ditches at Stokeleigh Camp, which were built as part of an Iron Age camp or …..for views of the Avon Gorge and Clifton Suspension Bridge from a different side of the gorge.
+Just across Clifton Suspension Bridge is Leigh Woods, a National Trust-protected area of woods with play area that it is free to enter.
+There are several colour-coded pathways and mountain bike trails to choose from, plus woodland play equipment for kids including hollow log tunnels, carved wooden sofas, a woodland fort and a basket swing dotted around the woods to amuse your little woodland elf.

 Address: Valley Road, Bristol BS8 3QB or Abbots Leigh, Bristol BS8 3QE

-Practical stuff: there are a couple of places you can park, either along North road, just off Abbots Leigh Road or follow the tree-lined Valley Road to a car park (with kiosk).
+Leigh Woods car park: there are a couple of places you can park, either along North road, just off Abbots Leigh Road or follow the tree-lined Valley Road to a car park (with seasonal kiosk).

 Clifton Suspension Bridge Playground

-Parking: You have to pay to park in designated areas in Clifton – look out for the pay machines and look out for the signs to check it’s not a Resident’s Only zone.
+Parking: You have to pay to park in designated areas in Clifton – look out for the pay machines and signs to check it’s not a Resident’s Only zone.

 Address: Great George Street, Bristol, BS1 5RR

-Parking: the kids’ playground is best accessed by foot or public transport, or you might get lucky on Park Street or Great George Street (but parking is limited and paying).
+Parking: The playground is best accessed by foot or public transport, or you might get lucky on Park Street or Great George Street (but parking is limited and payable).

 Address: Hill Avenue, Bedminster, BS3 4SN